 Clothing was costly.
 A soldier’s tunic cost 75; his boots, 100.
 A good cloak cost 500.
 The highest-priced item on record is purple silk, reserved for the Imperial household, at 150,000 dc per pound.
 This was also the price of a lion, if you happened to be in the market for one.

 Diocletian decreed the death penalty for sellers and buyers who violated his maximums.

 It didn’t work, of course.
 Unenforceable, within a few years the edict was ignored, and the engraved stone tablets set up in the markets were recycled as building blocks — which is how the text survived.

-Modern currency is primarily “fiat money”, with a value determined by government, while ancient money was largely “commodity money”, with values determined by the supply and demand of precious metals.
+Modern currency is primarily “fiat money”, with a value determined by the government, while ancient money was largely a “commodity money”, with values determined by the supply and demand of precious metals.

 The Monetary Systems of the Greeks and Romans.
 W.V.
 Harris, ed.
 Oxford (2008).
 Print.
 47. ancient coins